-- (1) The basic structure of a Master of Science degree program in the Faculty of Business, Economics and Social Sciences shall consist of subject-specific modules and an elective area. - (2) The master's degree shall be a modular program; the number, scope, and content of the modules and any module prerequisites shall be set forth in the subject-specific provisions.
-Modules may be the following: - 1.
-Required modules, which are obligatory - 2.
-Required elective modules, which may be selected from a list of specified modules - 3.
-Elective modules - (3) Modules are self-contained educational units, which are generally comprised of several content-related courses.
+- (1) The basic structure of a Master of Arts (MA) degree program in the Faculty of Business, Economics and Social Sciences shall consist of subject-specific modules and an elective area. - (2) The master's degree shall be a modular program; the number, scope, and content of the modules and any module prerequisites shall be set forth in the subject-specific provisions.
+Modules may be the following: required modules, which are compulsory, required elective modules, which must be selected from a prescribed catalog of modules, or elective modules. - (3) Modules are self-contained educational units, which are generally comprised of several content-related courses.
 Modules are designed to convey a portion of the overall information established for the respective degree program.
 A module shall generally conclude with an examination (module examination).
 The workload (attendance, independent study, and examination preparation) for each module shall be accounted for in ECTS credits.
-As a general rule, 1 ECTS credit corresponds to 30 hours of work.
-A total of either 60 or 120 ECTS credits inclusive of the master's thesis must be earned in order to complete a degree program.
-The subject-specific provisions shall govern this in more detail.
+As a general rule, one ECTS credit corresponds to 30 hours of work.
+A total of 120 ECTS credits inclusive of the master's thesis must be earned in order to complete a degree program.
 ECTS credits shall be earned upon successfully completing a module. - (4) The examination for the master's degree program is comprised of module examinations and the master's thesis.
-The subject-specific provisions may provide that the master's thesis be part of a final module along with other examination requirements. - (5) A degree program may be completed on a part-time basis.
-Students may apply with Services for Students (SfS) to study part-time.
-The decision about whether to grant an application to enroll as a part-time student is made in accordance with the legal specifications set forth in the valid enrollment regulations of Universität Hamburg.
+The subject-specific provisions may provide that the master's thesis be part of a final module along with other examination requirements.

+- (5) A degree program may be completed on a part-time basis.
+Students may apply to study part-time with Services for Students (SfS).
+The decision about whether to approve a part-time student enrollment application shall made in accordance with the legal provisions set forth in Universität Hamburg's enrollment regulations, as amended.
 Part-time students must create an individualized study plan together with a subject advisor upon consultation with the chairperson of the examinations board.
-No extension of time shall be given to part-time students to complete the master's thesis.

-(6) Generally, the master's degree program must be commenced immediately upon admission.
+No extension of time shall be given to part-time students to complete the master's thesis. - (6) Generally, the master's degree program must be commenced immediately upon admission.